WHAT IS EXFOLIATION?

 An exfoliating body cloth is a special fabric that is usually made of nylon, polyester, or a combination of the two and is designed to be used in the shower with cleanser.
 Most of the cloths being sold are at least 10 inches wide and 30 inches long which makes them ideal for exfoliating hard-to-reach areas of the body such as the back.

 Polyester and nylon have a more abrasive texture than a konjac sponge which makes them ideal for individuals who are looking for a more aggressive exfoliation.
+The cloths are widely considered to be the best exfoliator for men since they are quite a bit rougher than other mechanical options.
 Just be careful if you intend to use them on the face where they may provide more exfoliation than desired.
+These may also not be the best exfoliator for acne prone skin since they can cause the blisters to open or become dry leading to more discomfort.

 We do manufacture and sell our own brand of exfoliating body cloths, but there are several other brands available as well if you want to compare options to decide for yourself which is the best exfoliating bath cloth…